oblomovite/dsc-phase-2-project-v3/README.md

 # Data Understanding and Analysis

+## Objective

+Analyze the consolidated dataset to provide insights to a business stakeholder who is interested in creating a new movie studio.

+## Data Preparation

+- The data was cleaned and consolidated into a [single dataset](./data/derrived_data.csv) for analysis

 ## Source of Data

 The data for this analysis was sourced from the following websites and is available in the `data` directory: